Powerful 7.1 earthquake strikes near China’s border with Kyrgyzstan | KRDO

 The tremors were also felt across the border in Kyrgyzstan, according to the United States Geological Survey.

-In nearby Kazakhstan, residents of the country’s largest city, Almaty, fled their homes and gathered outside despite cold weather, some dressed in pajamas and slippers, Reuters reported.
+In nearby Kazakhstan, at least 44 people were injured in the country’s largest city Almaty following the quake, authorities said Tuesday.
 The quake was also felt as far away as Uzbekistan, Reuters reported.

 Residents in the rural areas of southern and western Xinjiang are mostly Uyghurs, a predominantly Muslim ethnic minority that has been targeted by a sweeping Chinese government crackdown in recent years, from mass detention to strict restrictions on religious and cultural life.